Mission and History

 Our Proud History

 Cheshire Home was opened in October of 1981 in Florham Park, in order to provide an alternative to life in geriatric nursing homes, for young adults with quadriplegia, paraplegia, spina bifida, cerebral palsy, and associative conditions.
-Our opening permanently changed the landscape of services to young people with life-long disabilities, as our programs focus on the rebuilding of one's life following catastrophic accidents and long-term debilitating challenges.
+We were founded by Dr. Margaret Symonds, Medical Director of Children's Specialized Hospital in Mountainside.
+Dr. Symonds worked tirelessly to ensure that young adults overcoming paralysis would have a home of their own where they could rehabilitate and plan for a future.
+Her vision, and her determination to gather the necessary people and resources to make this vision a reality, directed our opening, which permanently changed the landscape of services to young people with life-long disabilities.
+Our programs focus on the rebuilding of one's life following catastrophic accidents and long-term debilitating challenges.
 Licensed as a special health care facility, we are home to thirty-five residents, primarily in their twenties and thirties.

 We are proud to be connected by mission to a world-wide network of several hundred Cheshire programs, all operating independently, and dedicated to serving individuals with disabilities.
 This network originated with Sir Leonard Cheshire, pictured here, who served as a highly decorated British RAF pilot during World War II.
 Following the war, Leonard opened his home to a disabled veteran, and this singular action inspired an international effort sustained now through more than seventy years.